shapeshed/shapeshed.com/content/post/unix-cut.md

   "slug": "unix-cut",
   "title": "Linux and Unix cut command tutorial with examples", "date": "2016-07-19T18:16:59+01:00",
-  "description": "A series of how to examples on using cut, a UNIX tool to cut sections from each line of files.", "image": "images/articles/cut.png",
+  "description": "Tutorial on using cut, a UNIX and Linux tool for cutting sections from each line of files.
+Examples of cutting by character, byte position, cutting based on delimiter and how to modify the output delimiter.", "image": "images/articles/cut.png",
   "tags": [
-    "UNIX"
+    "UNIX",
+    "Linux"
   ]
 }